hacksu/GitHub-SourceTree/README.md

 <h2>Repo Setup through GitHub</h2>
-<p>Once you have a confirmed Github account, click on the + icon in the upper lefthand corner of Github, and select "New Repository".
+<p>Once you have a confirmed Github account, click on the + icon in the upper lefthand corner of GitHub, and select "New Repository".
 Name your repository whatever you want -- "My first site" or something.
 Add a description, decide whether you want it to be public or not, and check the box that says "initialize this repository with a README".
 Congrats, you just made your first Github repo!</p>